Sunbird-Ed/sunbird-perf-tests/user-management-apis.md

 ### 2. APIs being invoked via Proxy & API Manager

  **Benchmarking Details:**
-###### The number of users in the database is 5 million for all the below tests.
+###### The below tests were done after creating 5 million users.
 * These were captured after optimizations were applied to the individual APIs.
 * Each API is tested with 20000 password hashing iterations – This is a feature in Keycloak for "Password Policy" where keycloak hashes the password 20,000 times before saving in the database
-* Each API was invoked directly on domain url
+* Each API was invoked directly on domain url (loadtest.ntp.net.in)
 * Infrastructure used in this run:
   - 3 Cassandra Nodes (4 vcpus, 16 GiB memory)
   - 3 Application Elasticsearch Nodes (8 vcpus, 32 GiB memory)
   - 4 Keycloak Nodes (4 vcpus, 8 GiB memory)
-  - Postgres (4 vcps )
+  - 1 Postgres instance (4 vcps )
-  - 6 Learner Service Replicas
+  - 6 Learner Service Replicas (Running in the swarm)
-  - 12 Proxy Replicas
+  - 12 Proxy Replicas (Running in the swarm)
-  - 6 Kong Replicas
+  - 6 Kong Replicas (Running in the swarm)
-  - 8 Player Service Replicas
+  - 8 Player Service Replicas (Running in the swarm)

 #### User Signup API invoked with 4 keycloak nodes